kubeflow/manifests/README.md

 4. Try to login using the new dex password.

-### Change default authtication from "dex + oauth2-proxy" to "oauth2-proxy" only
+### Change default authentication from "dex + oauth2-proxy" to "oauth2-proxy" only

 ![auth-flow](common/oauth2-proxy/components/oauth2-flow.svg)

-kubeflow platform are using istio ingress gateway as it's entrypoint.
+kubeflow platform is using Istio Ingress Gateway as its entrypoint.

-for the authentication part ,it used to be use envoy filter to forward reqeust to dex(blue lines), and using dex as a proxy to retrive JWT token and do authentication.
+For the authentication part ,it used Envoy Filter to forward request to Dex(blue lines), and Dex was used as a proxy to retrieve JWT tokens and perform authentication.

-with kubeflow 1.8 , it integrate with oauth2 proxy since istio provider now is indestry standard.
+With Kubeflow 1.8 , it integrates with OAuth2 Proxy in Istio Provider, as the Istio Provider is now an industry standard.

-for the purpose of out of box, it still use dex as a identity provider, but , actually , you are now able to using oauth2 proxy to directly connect to your own IdP(Identity Provider: gcp, [aws](https://docs.aws.amazon.com/cognito/latest/developerguide/federation-endpoints-oauth-grants.html), gcp, azure and so on)
+For out-of-the-box purposes, it still uses Dex as an identity provider, but you are now able to use OAuth2 Proxy to directly connect to your own IdP(Identity Provider: GCP, [AWS](https://docs.aws.amazon.com/cognito/latest/developerguide/federation-endpoints-oauth-grants.html), Azure and so on)

-to do so , what you need to is follows:
+To do so, what you need to do is as follows:
-1. create a application on you IdP(purple line)
+1. create an application on your IdP(purple line)
-2. change your [oauth2 proxy issuer](https://github.com/kubeflow/manifests/blob/35539f162ea7fafc8c5035d8df0d8d8cf5a9d327/common/oauth2-proxy/base/oauth2-proxy-config.yaml#L10) to your IdP.
+2. change your [OAuth2 Proxy issuer](https://github.com/kubeflow/manifests/blob/35539f162ea7fafc8c5035d8df0d8d8cf5a9d327/common/oauth2-proxy/base/oauth2-proxy-config.yaml#L10) to your IdP.
-3. under istio-system namespace, there is a requestauthentication , you also need change it issuer to your own IdP.( or you can just directly write a new one)
+3. Under the istio-system namespace, there is a RequestAuthentication resource , you also need to change its issuer to your own IdP.(or you can just directly write a new one)
-4. finally , now you can directly use issue a token from your IdP. and take thit token to access you kubeflow platform.
+4. Finally, you can now directly issue a token from your IdP and use this token to access your Kubeflow platform.

-this feature is useful when you need to integrate kubeflow with you corrent CI/CD platform for example: Jenkins, you can now able to do m2m authentication. below is Python code example to use it.
+This feature is useful when you need to integrate kubeflow with you current CI/CD platform(eg.,Jenkins), you can now perform M2M(machine-to-machine) authentication. below is a Python code example to use it.

 get JWT token From your IDP